LPA Archive

 What is the LPA Archive?

 The LPA Archive is the depository for items and materials that document the history of Little People of America.
-These materials include paper documents, films, audio recordings, photos, newsletters, etc. The collection effort began in 2004 with the donation of the personal papers of Lee Kitchens, President of LPA for 1964 – 1968, and an active and contributing member until his death in 2003.
+These materials include paper documents, films, audio recordings, photos, newsletters, etc. The collection effort began in 2004 with the donation of the personal papers of Lee Kitchens, President of LPA from 1964 – 1968, and an active and contributing member until his death in 2003.

 A substantial portion of the materials in the LPA Archive are official documents such as administrative files, Chapter and District records, Board meeting minutes, back issues of newsletters, photos of conferences and meetings, etc. In addition to the official records, several individuals have donated photos, documents, scrapbooks, and other items that relate to the history of LPA or were significant to these individuals when they were a member of LPA.